-Now, because of the predictive power of Newtonian physics, scientists and men of reason saw something to hold on to than the explanations of religion, which wasn’t really an explanation, but a defeatist view of the world.
+Now, because of the predictive power of Newtonian physics, scientists and men of reason saw something to hold on to rather than the explanations of religion, which wasn’t really explanations, but a defeatist views of the world.

 And in fact, as the wave of individualism blew, the church, being the center of faith, lost its major hold as men began to see the world for themselves.

 The newfound power of reason was like a touch that propelled and guided the classical philosophers and scientists in their pursuit of the truth.
 The skepticism against faith was born, and the many revolutions and breakthroughs in man’s mastery of the first four elements proved that faith was to be a journey in circles.